Thursday, August 11, 2011

 Winn-Dixie's later store behind the mall.
 Photo by digitalsky taken August 3, 2011.

 In all reality, Pennrose Mall still exists because the town currently does not present an attractive enough opportunity to redevelop the center.
 It's small enough to maintain as is, too expensive to redevelop and the anchors are staying put for now with limited retail development around the city.
 All the mall really needs is a good way to fill the empty space, a more attractive look inside (such as a couple skylights) and a larger draw.
-Because of that, the most logical plan is to tie the dead JCPenney and the dead Winn-Dixie together into a strip mall component with a strong anchor tenant such as those I mentioned above filling and expanding the old JCPenney space.
-While outmoded, it is still small enough and interesting enough to find some creative ways to make it work.
-It will always, however, be a lower end mall catering to a small town that was lucky enough to get something more exciting than a boring strip mall.
+While outmoded, it is still small enough and interesting enough to find some creative ways to make it work although small, rural malls are very much out of fashion.
+Its last owners let the mall go in 2005 with the current owners Malachite Group, not really investing in it.
+Whatever happens, it is absolutely remarkable that with so many malls that have failed or been redeveloped that a relic like this still has a functional department store and remains open to the public.

 Mall entrance near JCPenney with Cato labelscar on left.
 Photo by digitalsky taken February 19, 2011.